-During the last century, muskox on the upper Rae-Richardson River Valley were able to persist on the landscape while this species was getting nearly extirpated (Barr, 1991).
+During the last century, muskox on the upper Rae-Richardson River Valley were able to persist on the landscape while the species was nearing extirpation (Barr, 1991).
 This small pocket of muskox was known as the population of the North of Great Bear Lake.
-This population increased in numbers allowing for a small harvest quota to be establish for Kugluktuk (6 tags) and Paulatuk (8 tags) (Urquhart, 1980).
-The muskox population of the North of Great Bear Lake kept growing giving raise to the muskox population of the Rae-Richardson River watersheds, which was recently renamed the West Kugluktuk muskox management units, MX09.
+This population increased in numbers allowing for a small harvest quota to be established for Kugluktuk (6 tags) and Paulatuk (8 tags) (Urquhart, 1980).
+The muskox population of the North of Great Bear Lake kept growing, giving rise to the muskox population of the Rae-Richardson River watersheds, which was recently renamed the West Kugluktuk muskox management unit, MX09.

-The muskox of the West Kugluktuk management units are the westernmost indigenous muskoxen in North American, and represent the muskox population with the longest monitoring effort depicting over 80 years of monitoring (Kelsall et al., 1971).
-Based on comparable systematic population survey, this population peaked in 1988 before it plummeted and remained stable with around 550 animals between 1994 to 2007 (Gunn, 1995; Dumond, 2007).
+The muskoxen of the West Kugluktuk management unit are the westernmost indigenous muskoxen in North American, and represent the muskox population with the longest monitoring effort representing over 80 years of monitoring (Kelsall et al., 1971).
+Based on comparable systematic population surveys, this population peaked in 1988 before it plummeted and remained stable with around 550 animals between 1994 to 2007 (Gunn, 1995; Dumond, 2007).
 Even if this population is subject to year-round hunting by the community of Kugluktuk, the quota has been limited and enforced to 20 tags.
 It is known that harvesters do not fill this limit annually, since there is general local knowledge that these muskoxen are "sick" and found in few numbers (Kugluktuk HTO, pers. comm.).
-In the 1990s, the discovery of a lungworm parasite (Umingmakstrongylus pallikuukensis) was an attributable factor to the decline of the population (Gunn, 1995, Kutz, 2000).
-Although the effect of this parasite on the muskox population dynamic remains to be understood, this lungworm is known to decrease the respiratory capacity of the individual muskox thus making it more vulnerable at out running a predator.
+In the 1990s, the discovery of a lungworm parasite (Umingmakstrongylus pallikuukensis) was found to be an attributable factor to the decline of the population (Gunn, 1995, Kutz, 2000).
+Although the effect of this parasite on the muskox population dynamics is not fully understood, this lungworm is known to decrease the respiratory capacity of the individual muskox thus making it more vulnerable when being chased by a predator.

 The Rae-Richardson Rivers Valley area constitutes a rich habitat for predators, as it sustains wolf (Canis lupus arctos), wolverine (Gulo gulo), and grizzly bear (Ursus arctos horribilis).
-Potential increase in grizzly bear could suggest that this predator is exercising a greater pressure in inhibiting the muskox population growth (Gun, 1995).
-However, recent study shows that the grizzly bear's diet has great proportion of small tundra herbivores (e.i. ground squirrels).
-On the other hand, muskox accounted for an important prey for wolves and wolverines (L'Herault et al., 2016).
-People and the predators are depending on the same resources, muskox, and have always co-existed on the landscape.
-Under Inuit natural laws, all living forms should be respected as well as the roles they play in the ecosystem.
-This concept is referred by elders and hunters as Maligaits (L'Herault et al., 2016).
+Potential increases in grizzly bear could suggest that this predator is exercising a greater pressure in inhibiting the muskox population growth (Gun, 1995).
+However, a recent study shows that the grizzly bear's diet contains a large proportion of small tundra herbivores (e.g. ground squirrels).
+On the other hand, muskox represents an important food source for wolves and wolverines (L'Herault et al., 2016).
+People and predators both depend on muskox and have always co-existed on the landscape.
+Under Inuit natural laws, all living things should be respected as well as the role they play in the ecosystem.
+This concept is referred to, by elders and hunters, as Maligaits (L'Herault et al., 2016).

-Since the caribou are declining in numbers and are becoming harder to harvest, harvesters are seeking alternative sources of meat, such as muskox, to help palliate food insecurity.
-Not only the conservation and the recovery of this small size population of muskox should be a priority, but the preservation of the harvesting rights should be maintained as a satisfactory long-term solution to food security in this northern community.
-This task is impossible without re-assessing the muskox population of MX-09, and revisiting the Total Allowable Harvest (TAH), and this project aims to provide an update of the muskox population, MX-09.
-Consistent with other muskox surveys, the Nunavut wide monitoring approach will be used.
+Since caribou herds in this region of Nunavut are declining in numbers and are becoming harder to harvest, harvesters are seeking alternative sources of meat, such as muskox, to address issues around food security.
+In addition to the conservation and recovery of this small size population of muskox, the preservation of harvesting rights should be considered a priority for future management and for maintaining food security.
+This task would be difficult to achieve without re-assessing the muskox population of MX-09, and revisiting the Total Allowable Harvest (TAH) This project aims to provide an update of the muskox population, MX-09 and provide updated TAH recommendations.
+Consistent with other muskox surveys, the Nunavut wide monitoring approach was used.
 This scientific information will be provided in balance with Traditional Knowledge to review existing management strategies and promote a sustainable harvest of muskox.